-Obviously there are many put it a fakes ontering a lot of ups with inaccurate to tice.
-Where can you get reliable nutrition information
+Obviously, there are many nutrition fakes offering a lot of unsound, inaccurate advice.
+Where can you get reliable nutrition information?

-The Cooperative Extension Service employs a stiff of mitritionists who can give advice in provide useful publications.
-Comb Extension Agents can also denify local nutrition experts in
+The Cooperative Extension Service employs a staff of nutritionists who can give advice and provide useful publications.
+County Extension Agents can also identify local nutrition experts in your area.

-Dualified nutritionists have completed at least four years of study in nutrition, science and other courses at an accredited college or university.
+Qualified nutritionists have completed at least four years of study in nutrition, science and other courses at an accredited college or university.
 Registered dietitians are often employed in hospitals, schools or other institutions.
 Some registered dietitians (all of whom have completed college, an internship and passed a qualifying exam) are setting up their own practice.
 Government agencies may have nutrition experts employed by the state or local health department.
 These agencies also publish reliable information on nutrition.